 While pound cake does check all the boxes of a typical cake, it has a unique texture that gives it a denser structure and an explosion of buttery flavor.

-Pound cake is amazing enough on its own, but when you do something wild like serve it with fresh berries, whipped cream, or ice cream, the experience turns from great to otherworldly lickety split.
+Classic pound cake is amazing enough on its own, but when you do something wild like serve it with fresh berries, whipped cream, or ice cream, the experience turns from great to otherworldly.

 Because Iโm a long-time fanatic of classic pound cake, I figured I would make a grain-free version that is also sugar-free and keto-friendly.

-Plus, adding lemon zest just makes the experience incredibly refreshing, and so this keto lemon pound cake was born.
+Plus, adding lemon zest just makes the experience incredibly refreshing.

 Low-Carb Lemon Pound Cake Ingredients:

-Almond Flour and Coconut Flour: The combination of almond flour and coconut flour results in tender, fluffy, yet dense and moist texture for this beautiful keto pound cake recipe.
-Be cautious to use the exact amounts listed, as neither one are interchangeable for the other at a 1:1 replacement.
+Almond Flour and Coconut Flour: The combination of almond flour and coconut flour results in tender, fluffy, yet dense and moist texture.
+Use the exact amounts listed, as neither flour is interchangeable for another at a 1:1 replacement.ย

 Sugar-Free Granulated Sweetener: In order to make this pound cake sugar-free, we use a sugar-free granulated sweetener.
-My top three favorite brands of sugar-free sweeteners to use in baking are Lakanto (monk fruit sweetener), Swerve (erythritol), or Truvia (Stevia leaf extract).
+My three favorite sugar-free sweeteners are Lakanto (monk fruit sweetener), Allulose, or Truvia (Stevia leaf extract).ย

-Baking Powder and Baking Soda: Both baking powder and baking soda are used as leavening agents in this recipe.
-Be sure you use unexpired baking powder and baking soda and that you follow the amounts in the recipe in order to get the right texture.
+Baking Powder: The leavening agent in this sugar free pound cake recipe.
+Be sure you use unexpired baking powder and that you follow the amounts in the recipe in order to get the right texture.

 Sea Salt: Sea salt levels up that delicious lemon flavor, brings out the richness of the pound cake, and ensures everything tastes nice and sweet!
 Donโt skip it!